 The 2010 and 2020 ACS data presented in Table A-12 indicates the total number of households, that is both family households, and non-family households, both grew from 2010 to 2020.
-The increase of family households was greater than non-family households.
-11 percent gain for family household and in comparison to the modest 2 percent gain for non-family households.
+The increase of family households was greater than non-family households, with a 11 percent gain for family households in comparison to the modest 2 percent gain for non-family households.
 Although the total number of households in 2020 was greater than in 2010, the average size of households and family size decreased during the same period.
 The number of family households with children decreased from 2010 and 2020.
 These household trends are consistent with population change trends shown in Table A-4 and Table A-5.
 Table A-4 and Table A-5 show residents who are 55 and older increased both numerically and as percentage of the population from 2010 to 2020.
 From 2010 to 2020, Table A-12 indicates the number and percentage of married-couple families with children decreased: from 48 percent to 20 percent.
-When the data of Tables A-4, A-5 and A-11 are considered the data indicate the number of individuals who are 65 and older increased of residents aged 25-34, all other age groups declined from 2010 to 2020.
+When the data of Tables A-4, A-5 and A-11 are considered the data indicate the number of individuals who are 65 and older increased the most, and this age group is less likely to have minor children in the household.
+Aside from a 4 percent increase of residents aged 25-34, all other age groups declined from 2010 to 2020.
 The household changes are consistent with the population changes in Table A-4 and Table A-5.
 A non-family household consists of the householder living alone or the home is occupied exclusively by unrelated people.
-Female householders (no spouse) with children are discussed below in section 5.0 Special Housing Needs Analyses.
+Female householders (no spouse) with children are discussed below in section 5.0.
+Special Housing Needs Analyses.